yeisir/SkyShip_Drone_App/README.md

 # Note:

-I hope this helps your project.
+Hope this helps your project.
 If you have any questions, don't hesitate to contact me :)